|

 Rates do not include:

-Beverages with exception of complimentary farewell drink.
-Meals not mentioned in the itinerary.
-Expenses incurred as a result of delays due to inclement weather, delays of scheduled aircraft, logistical delays, and resultant changes to the itinerary.
-Gratuities to guides.
-Personal travel insurance is not included in the trip cost and is a pre-requisite for
+Beverages with exception of complimentary farewell drink, Expenses incurred as a result of delays due to inclement weather, delays of scheduled aircraft, logistical delays, and resultant changes to the itinerary, Gratuities, Personal travel insurance (mandatory), Airport taxes & Excess baggage fees.

 Meals: B, L, D.